se4ai2324-uniba/MusicExpress/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── interim        <- Data before processing
-    │   ├── output         <- Data after clustering and song recommendations │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   ├── output         <- Data after clustering and song recommendations │   ├── processed      <- Processed data, ready to be used for clustering │   └── raw            <- The original, immutable data dump.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
-    │
+    ├── notebooks          <- Jupyter notebook providing an overview of code and the Spotipy library │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   ├── figures        <- Generated graphics and figures to be used in reporting │   ├── flake8        <- Flake8 generated HTML page for quality assurance (QA)
+    │   └── pylint        <- Pylint reports for quality assurance (QA) │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
-    │                         generated with `pip freeze > requirements.txt`
-    │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts to download or generate data │   │   └── extractData.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── preprocessing.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Scripts to train the model and then use the trained model to make │   │   │                 suggestions
+    │   │   ├── clustering.py
-    │   │   ├── predict_model.py
+    │   │   ├── recommend.py
-    │   │   └── train_model.py
+    │   │   └── metrics.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   │── visualization  <- Scripts to create exploratory and results oriented visualizations │   │
+    │   │── conf.py    <- Variables used in all the other scripts
+    │   │
+    │   │── filesUtilities.py    <- Methods for file operations
+    │   │
+    │   └── spotipyUtilities.py    <- Methods that make use of Spotipy features
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io